magento/composer-root-update-plugin/src/Magento/ComposerRootUpdatePlugin/README.md

     composer require <current_Magento_package> <current_version> --base-magento-edition '<Open Source|Commerce>' --base-magento-version <original_Magento_version>

+These options are not valid for Magento Cloud installations.

 ## Conflicting custom values

-If the `composer.json` file has custom changes that do not match the values the plugin expects according to the installed Magento product, the entries may need to be corrected to values compatible with the target Magento package.
+If the `composer.json` file has custom changes that do not match the values the plugin expects according to the installed Magento metapackage, the entries may need to be corrected to values compatible with the target Magento version.

 To resolve these conflicts interactively, re-run the `composer require` command with the `--interactive-magento-conflicts` option.